rkaunismaa/CUDA/README.md

 Looks like the conda environment 'hhgnnup' is a safer environment to install opencv to ... but yeah, hhgnnup is a python environment, so why am I even looking into this??

+# Monday, June 10, 2024

+Today I installed OpenCV to kauwitb using ... cuz why the hell not, right?

+* sudo apt install libopencv-dev